JSierra0918/phree-os/README.md

 <img width="776" alt="Screen Shot 2019-07-18 at 12 54 00 AM" src="https://user-images.githubusercontent.com/46004362/61430029-9236d900-a8f6-11e9-9508-83443e833b06.png">

 We rely on Stripe to process all credit card transactions for our customers.
 No matter what, they only charge %2.9 + $0.30 for each transaction, which we think is a pretty good deal.
+In addition to being %100 PCI compliant, stripe also gives you full access to your own dash board, where you can track your sales, manage your money, and transfer funds to your bank account.

 After your account Stripe account is set up its time to start setting up your store.